Killing of Ismail al-Ghoul

-On 31 July 2024, Ismail al-Ghoul, a Palestinian journalist and correspondent for Al Jazeera covering the Gaza war, was killed along with cameraman Rami al-Rifi in an Israeli airstrike on the Al-Shati refugee camp while reporting on the assassination of Ismail Haniyeh.
+On 31 July 2024, Ismail al-Ghoul, a Palestinian journalist and correspondent for Al Jazeera covering the Gaza war, was killed along with cameraman Rami al-Rifi in an Israeli airstrike on the al-Shati refugee camp while reporting on the assassination of Ismail Haniyeh.

 The incident drew international condemnation and calls for an independent investigation, with organizations such as Reporters Without Borders and the Committee to Protect Journalists denouncing the killing as a possible war crime, while the Israel Defense Forces claimed al-Ghoul was a Hamas operative, a charge Al Jazeera rejected as baseless.

 Background

-Ismail Al-Ghoul (إسماعيل الغول; 14 January 1997 – 31 July 2024) was a Palestinian journalist and an Al Jazeera Arabic correspondent in the Gaza Strip.
+Ismail al-Ghoul (إسماعيل الغول; 14 January 1997 – 31 July 2024) was a Palestinian journalist and an Al Jazeera Arabic correspondent in the Gaza Strip.

-On 31 July 2024, during the Gaza war, Al-Ghoul and Al Jazeera cameraman Rami Al Refee were killed by an IDF airstrike while covering the assassination of Hamas leader Ismail Haniyeh near his family home in the Northern Gaza Strip.
+On 31 July 2024, during the Gaza war, al-Ghoul and Al Jazeera cameraman Rami al-Rifi were killed by an Israel Defense Forces airstrike while covering the assassination of Hamas leader Ismail Haniyeh near his family home in the northern-Gaza Strip.